Ewa Klonowski

 Ewa Klonowski (born 18 November 1946) is a Polish-Icelandic forensic anthropologist.
 She took political refuge in Iceland in 1981, following the declaration of martial law in the People's Republic of Poland.
 She has been living in Reykjavík, Iceland since 1982.
 In 1996, she began working on individual and mass graves exhumation in Bosnia and Herzegovina.
 Since then, she has been responsible for the excavation and identification of over 2,000 victims, and in 2005 she was nominated to the list of the 1,000 Women for the Nobel Peace Prize.
+She first worked for Physicians for Human Rights, and began working with the International Commission on Missing Persons in 2001.

 Biography

 Ewa Elvira Klonowski was born 18 November 1946 in Wrocław, Poland.
 She has completed courses at the University of Bretagne Occidentale, Brest, France, and the Smithsonian Institution, Washington, D.C.
 She is a member of the American Academy of Forensic Sciences.
 In 1981, she became head of the laboratory at the Department of Pathology (Forensic Medicine Division), University of Iceland, Reykjavík.

 In 1996, she began working for the International Criminal Tribunal for the former Yugoslavia (ICTY) and The Hague in 1996 on individual and mass graves exhumation in Bosnia and Herzegovina.
 Since then, she has worked with the Bosniak Commission on Missing Persons, Physicians for Human Rights, as director of the Monitoring Exhumations Project of International Forensic Program, and as a member of Forensic Experts Team of the State Commission for Tracing the Missing Persons, Bosnia-Herzegovina.
 In 2002, she was the only woman working for the International Commission on Missing Persons (ICMP), established by the Bosnian state in 1996.
 In 2007, she was working as a Senior Forensic Anthropologist for the International Commission on Missing Persons.